Sarah White '11

 Naiomi Gonzalez has accepted Texas Christian University's offer of admission for Ph.D. studies in history.
 She has been awarded full funding, including tuition and a generous salary as a Teaching Assistant for five years.
 In addition, TCU has given her the "STAR award," that provides an additional stipend for three years.

-Since I graduated from Moravian College in 2012, I have continued my educational journey.
+Since I graduated from Moravian University in 2012, I have continued my educational journey.
 In 2013 I was awarded a full scholarship and a stipend to attend Brite Divinity School in Fort Worth, Texas.
 Throughout my time at Brite I built on my undergraduate research and continued to examine the interconnection between Christian theology and violence.
 Specifically, I worked on how Christian theology has influenced American foreign policy.
 I also spent two years interning at the Soul Repair Center, a research think tank that focuses on moral injury in veterans.
 This past May, I graduated with my Masters of Divinity.

 However, after graduation I didn't really get to take a break.
 I spent the summer as a Disciples Peace Intern traveling throughout the United States to speak at different high school and middle school church camps about Islamophobia and terrorism.
 Specifically I wanted the campers to understand how Islam does not have a monopoly on religiously justified violence.
 Christianity and Judaism both have texts that seem to embrace violence and there have been numerous examples in which Christians have used the state to commit horrific acts of violence.